 Medical device manufacturers should purchase certified lithium batteries

 Medical grade batteries In order to comply with all medical certificates, lithium batteries must be produced by UL-certified factories.
-From chemical production to battery assembly and final testing, lithium battery production must be performed in a UL certified facility.
+From chemical production to battery assembly and final testing, lithium battery production must be performed in a UL-certified facility.

 Any medical device manufacturer should not purchase lithium batteries from a factory that is not UL listed because they will not receive FDA approval.
-Therefore, in order to serve our customers, GREPOW has taken all necessary steps to obtain UL certification for our manufacturing plants.
+Therefore, to serve our customers, GREPOW has taken all necessary steps to obtain UL certification for our manufacturing plants.

-In order to obtain FDA approval, there is a high demand for documentation on testing, safety and quality standards, and performance for UL certified plants.
+In order to obtain FDA approval, there is a high demand for documentation on testing, safety and quality standards, and performance for UL-certified plants.
 UL, IEC, and FDA have extensive documentation requirements to ensure the safe production of medical devices and to operate safely in medical environments.

 Regulators may not know exactly what the medical device does.
 However, they do understand the materials involved and provide guidelines to medical device manufacturers to produce their products in a manner that prevents failures that could result in personal injury or death.
 The goal is to ensure that no accidents occur.